Carmen Johnson – President

 Laura Jo Lieffers primarily practices in the area of construction law, while also practicing in the areas of commercial litigation and property damage litigation.
 Ms. Lieffers earned her Bachelor of Architecture, a professional degree, from Roger Williams University.
 She has experience in both traditional architectural practice and remedial design/construction.
 Combining her design and construction understanding with legal skill, she is able to help her construction clients throughout the planning and construction processes, while also handling any construction defect claims.
 Currently, her practice is dedicated almost exclusively to the representation of general contractors, subcontractors, developers, owners, architects, and engineers.

-Mercedes Buntz uses her 18 years of legal experience to help bring order and peace of mind to clients and their loved ones during life’s major events, such as births, illnesses, deaths, marriages, divorces, changes in financial circumstances (loss of job, retirement, or inheritance), or a recent move to Florida.
+Mercedes Buntz uses her 18 years of legal experience to help bring order and peace of mind to clients and their loved ones during life’s major events, such as births, illnesses, deaths, marriages, divorces, changes in financial circumstances (loss of job, retirement, or inheritance), or a change in state of residence.

 As the founder of Mercedes Buntz Law, PLLC, Mercedes practices in Wills and Trusts, Probate, Bankruptcy & Consumer Issues.
 She is practically a Florida native, having moved to Clearwater at a young age from Puerto Rico.
 Mercedes is a proud graduate of The Florida State University College of Law and of The University of Central Florida.
 Before opening her own law firm, she worked for almost ten years with the UAW Legal Services Plan, where she worked almost exclusively with retirees.